ensody/ReactiveState-Kotlin/README.md

 This means you have to create your bindings in `onStart()`.

 With `autoRun { ... }` you can observe and re-execute a block of code whenever any of the `LiveData` instances accessed by the block is modified.
+This is useful e.g. for keeping the UI in sync with your ViewModel.
 Depending on the context in which `autoRun` is executed, this observer is automatically tied to a `CoroutineScope` (e.g. the `ViewModel`'s `viewModelScope`) or in case of a `Fragment`/`Activity` to the `onStart()`/`onStop()` lifecycle.

 ## Installation